Furnace/HVAC Replacement Cost in Indianapolis (2026)

 Community❓Common Questions

-The industry-wide transition to A2L refrigerants (like R-454B) and stricter EPA regulations have forced equipment redesigns, leading to a 10–15% increase in unit costs compared to 2024/2025.
+The industry-wide transition to A2L refrigerants (like R-454B) has increased equipment costs by approximately 10-15% in 2026 compared to older R-410A systems.

 📊Our Methodology